Slow Cooker Cheese Grits – creamy, smooth, and rich, try the Slow Cooker Cheese Grits with fish, shrimp, crab, beef, or pork.

 Slow Cooker Cheese Grits

 A few weeks ago I had Slow Cooker Week on the blog.
-I actually made these Slow Cooker Cheese Grits at that time and served them with my Red Wine Pomegranate Slow Cooker Short Ribs.
+I made these Slow Cooker Cheese Grits then and served them with my Red Wine Pomegranate Slow Cooker Short Ribs.
 It’s been a busy summer for me and I’m just now getting you this recipe.

 {Sorries!}